staymylove/staymylove.github.io/_pages/about.md

 - \[2025.01\] One paper was accepted by ICLR2025.
 - \[2024.11\] We got Honorable Mention Award of LLM4HWDesign Contest of ICCAD 2024.
 - \[2024.08\] Fortunately got Huawei PhD Fellowship.
-- \[2024.05\] I join Cure Lab in CUHK as research assistant, supervised by Qiang Xu, and incoming PhD in August.
+- \[2024.05\] I join Cure Lab in CUHK as research assistant, supervised by Prof.Qiang Xu.
-- \[2024.04\] I join KAUST as a visiting student, supervised by Mohamed Elhoseiny.
+- \[2024.04\] I join KAUST as a visiting student, supervised by Prof.Mohamed Elhoseiny.
 - \[2024.04\] Our work 3DMIT is accepted by ICME-3DMM 2024 and selected as candidates of the Best Paper Award.
 - \[2023.10\] I receive Singapore International Pre-Graduate Award(SIPGA) by I2R of A STAR.
 - \[2023.08\] I join Beijing Shuyuan Research Center as a research intern.
 My research interets include multi-modal LLM and 3D world LLM.
-- \[2023.07\] I join The Chinese University of Hong Kong(Shenzhen) by [Prof. Xiaoguang Han](https://gaplab.cuhk.edu.cn/).
+- \[2023.07\] I join The Chinese University of Hong Kong(Shenzhen) by Prof.Xiaoguang Han.
 My research interets and fields are AIGC and 3D generation.
 - \[2023.04\] Our work about "knowledge graph construction and fusion" is accepted "ICALT 2023" and receives the Best Paper Award Nomination.
 - \[2023.04\] I work at the National Laboratory of Pattern Recognition (NLPR) at the Institute of Automation of the Chinese Academy of Sciences (CASIA) as a research intern.
 My research interets and fields are diffusion model and AI4Science.
 - \[2023.01\] Our work on "robust and safety about semantic communication" is accepted by "ICC 2023"and "IEEE Communciation Magazine".